jeffdare/iot-visualization/README.md

 >>

+> ####Historical data:

-> *Historical data*: The components for the historical data visualization are placed in the files historian.js and historianGraph.js in this folder.
+>   The components for the historical data visualization are placed in the files historian.js and historianGraph.js in this folder.

         iot-visualization\public\js\historian\